Cwantic/Documentation/Python/Study.md

 ## 4. MetaL extraction

-Based on the explained [MetaL](https://documentation.metapiping.com/Python/Classes/metal.html) internal structure, user can create his own script to retrieve informations of the model.
+Based on the explained [MetaL](https://documentation.metapiping.com/Python/Classes/metal.html) internal structure, user can create his own script to retrieve informations about the model.

 [See an example of MetaL data extraction](https://documentation.metapiping.com/Python/Samples/totalmass.html) : Calculate the total mass of a piping